Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description discloses that the tool returns text edits (not applying them), uses zero-based coordinates, and has a prerequisite (load_project).
-This covers the main behavioral aspects.
+With no annotations provided, the description carries the full burden of disclosure.
+It states that the tool returns text edits (not applying them) and uses zero-based coordinates, and requires load_project.
+It adequately communicates the non-destructive, edit-returning behavior.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.